- Self-Directed Accounts

 Small businesses can live and die by their budgets in the best of times, but when the going gets tough, a solid financial plan is vital.
 Here are some tactics for cutting costs and getting the benefits you deserve.

 It means paring down your expenses to the bare minimum.
 Travel, big expenses like new equipment and, likely, hiring are frozen for the time being.
-The summer kickoff party you had planned for your staff is probably canceled, too.
+The holiday party you had planned for your staff is probably canceled, too.

 Look a little deeper, though, and you’ll find many other, less obvious ways to cut costs.
 Here are a few ideas: